dkruit/Complex_Systems_Group12/README.md

 ## Method
 We will implement the ORNL-PSerc-Alaska (OPL) model [3,4].
 This model was designed to study the complex behavior of the dynamics of series of blackouts.
 The researches we demonstrated self-organization of the system to a critical point at which the probability distribution of blackout size resembles real world data from the North American Electric Reliability Corporation.

-We first aim to implement the model and replicate results in from [4] and [5].
+We first aim to implement the model and replicate results in papers [4] and [5].
 Then we want to add a large stabilizing battery to the network and compare the network with and without battery.

 ## References